gunjanmodi/TaskTracker/readme.md

 - Mark a task as in_progress or completed
 - List tasks by their status (all, pending, in_progress, completed)

+The features are inspired from here: [TaskTracker Plan](https://roadmap.sh/projects/task-tracker)

 ## Requirements

 - Java 11 or higher